-15 Proven Tips to Start Attracting More Therapy Clients
+15 Proven Tips to Attract More Therapy Clients

 Designed By Thrive | blog image | Get more clients for your private practice | two people sitting at table

-As a therapist, you likely know that more people than ever before are seeking mental health support.
-In fact, the pandemic saw a 25 percent uptick in anxiety and depression rates around the world.
+As a therapist, you’ve likely noticed that more people than ever are seeking mental health support.
+With the political climate, economic uncertainty and inflation, consumer sentiment is at its second-lowest level on record.
 So, there’s no better time to implement therapy marketing and ensure people in need know exactly how to access your services.

 But, with everything else on your plate, it can be challenging to figure out how to improve marketing for your private practice.
-That’s why I’m sharing 15 effective ideas to take the guesswork out of growing your practice.
+That’s why I’m sharing 15 effective marketing ideas for therapists to take the guesswork out of growing your practice.

 1. Specialize your therapy services